snabbco/snabb/README.md

 There is now [Travis CI](https://travis-ci.org/) support, although this will only test on one architecture (x86, glibc) at present (looks like OSX support may come soon).
 You can [see the test results here](https://travis-ci.org/justincormack/ljsyscall).
 If you fork the code you should be able to run these tests by setting up your own Travis account, and they will also be run for pull requests.

+I have used the LuaJIT [reflect library](http://www.corsix.org/lua/reflect/api.html) [which you can download here](http://www.corsix.org/lua/reflect/reflect.lua) for checking struct offsets.

 ## What is implemented?

 This project is in beta!
 Much stuff is still missing, this is a work in progress!
 The majority of syscalls are now there, let me know if you need some that are not.